ove/ove-apps/packages/ove-app-maps/README.md

 }
 ```

-The `center`, `resolution` and `zoom` parameters are mandatory.
+The `center`, `resolution` and `zoom` properties are mandatory.
 Optionally, there can be one or more enabled layers and one or more scripts to load custom overlays as seen above.
-The `enabledLayers` parameter accepts a list of integer values.
-These integer values correspond to the order (starting from 0) in which the layers were defined on the *Map Layers* configuration.
-The `scripts` parameter accepts a list of URLs of JavaScript files.
+The `enabledLayers` property accepts a list of integer values.
+These integer values correspond to the order (starting from 0) in which the layers were defined on the [Map Layers configuration](../ove-app-maps/docs/MAP_LAYERS_JSON.md).
+The `scripts` property accepts a list of URLs of JavaScript files.

 ## Designing Custom Overlays